What is Shiba Inu and how does it work?

 Is Shiba Inu a good investment?

-Shiba Inu has risen substantially during its brief existence, but that alone doesn’t make it a good investment.
+Shiba Inu has risen substantially during its brief existence, before plunging almost as fast.
 Rather than looking at the price gains and falling into fear of missing out, it’s vital to understand what you’re buying and why it may or may not rise in value.
 In the case of most cryptocurrencies, they’re not backed by the assets or cash flow of an underlying business.

 On the other hand, with cryptocurrency such as Shiba Inu, your investment is not backed by any asset or cash flow at all.
 The only way you make money is if someone comes along and is willing to pay you more for your coins.
 So the key driver over time of cryptocurrency is optimism and speculation.
 Traders win when they can get someone else to buy cryptocurrency for more, or what’s called the greater fool theory of investing.